ginsterbusch/ui-leaflet-integration/readme.txt

 * Optionally position the marker somewhere else on that map
 * A few helpful filter hooks
 * On-demand loading of the respective JS files (more or less)
-* Always the latest version of Leaflet.js, with switching option to older versions (filter hook `ui_leaflet_load_leaflet_version`; available versions: 0.7.7, 1.0.1, 1.2, 1.3)
+* Always the latest version of Leaflet.js, with switching option to older versions (filter hook `ui_leaflet_load_leaflet_version`; available versions: 0.7.7, 1.0.1, 1.2, 1.3, 1.6)
+* Optional simple search field overlay using Leaflet Control Geocoder by Per Liedman (https://github.com/perliedman/leaflet-control-geocoder)

 = Work in progress =